meganemichel/nf-tower-docs/content/docs/getting-started/system-deployment.md

   - "Alain Coletta"
   - "Seqera Labs"

-headline: 'Prescriptive guideline to deploy Tower.nf'
-description: 'step-by-step instructions to deploy Tower.nf'
+headline: 'Deployment Guide'
+description: 'System description and instructions for Nextflow Tower.'
 menu:
   docs:
     parent: Getting Started
     weight: 2
 ---

-Nextflow Tower is an **Open Source** monitoring and managing platform for Nextflow workflows.
-Source code and full instructions are available [here](https://github.com/seqeralabs/nf-tower).

 {{% tip %}}

-[**Sign up**](https://tower.nf "Nextflow Tower") to Tower.nf for free today, or request a [**demo**](https://seqera.io/demo "Nextflow Tower Demo") for a deployment in your own on-premise or cloud environment.
+It is highly recommended to first [**Sign up**](https://tower.nf "Nextflow Tower") and try the hosted version of Tower for free or request a [**demo**](https://seqera.io/demo "Nextflow Tower Demo") for a deployment in your own on-premise or cloud environment.

 {{% /tip %}}

+Nextflow Tower is a web application server based on a microservices oriented architecture and designed to maximize the portability, scalability and security of the application.

+The application is composed of different modules that can be configured and deployed depending on user requirements.

+All components for the Enterprise release are packaged as Docker container images which are hosted and security validated by the Amazon ECR service.
+The community version can be accessed via GitHub.

+## Deployment configurations

+### Basic deployment

+The minimal Tower configuration only requires the front-end, backend and database modules.

+These can be executed as Docker containers or as native services running in the hosting environment.
+Such minimal configuration is only suggested for evaluation purposes or for a small number of users.

+### Kubernetes deployment

+Kubernetes cluster management is emerging as the technology of choice for the deployment of applications requiring high-availability, scalability and security standards.

+Nextflow Tower Enterprise includes configuration manifests for the deployment in the Kubernetes environment.

+This diagram shows the system architecture for the reference deployment on AWS.

 {{% pretty_screenshot img="/uploads/2020/10/installation_reference_architecture.png" %}}

-This diagram shows the Tower architecture deployed on AWS.

 ## Tower Modules